arduino/docs-content/content/software/plc-ide/tutorials/plc-programming-introduction/content.md

 ### Library Management

 The PLC IDE manages the library add-on and usage differently from the traditional Arduino IDE.
 To add the desired library, go to **Resources** tab and click the **Libraries** listed under the **Sketch**.

-![Adding a library to the PLC IDE Arduino Sketch](assets/plcide-library-management.gif) With the 'Sketch Libraries' window open, click the **Add** option and fill out the library name.
+![Adding a library to the PLC IDE Arduino Sketch](assets/plcide-library-management.gif)

+With the 'Sketch Libraries' window open, click the **Add** option and fill out the library name.
 You will have to fill in the needed library version as well.

-It is possible to find this information using the [Arduino Library List](https://www.arduinolibraries.info/) or by navigating manually to the local libraries directory and obtaining meta-data from 'library.properties' as a reference if you have the released library file locally.
+It is possible to find this information using the [Arduino Library List](https://www.arduinolibraries.info/) or referencing the indexed library on your development environment.
+The information from local library can be obtained by navigating manually to the local libraries directory and accessing the meta-data from 'library.properties'. **Please make sure that it is a publicly released library and not with a custom profile, otherwise the PLC IDE won't be able to include the desired component.**

 For example, if you want to add the 1.1.1 version of the 'Arduino_MachineControl' library, respective information must be introduced to its fields accordingly.